awslabs/aws-solutions-constructs/source/use_cases/aws-restaurant-management-demo/README.md

  - `tableNumber` - the table number for the order to be delivered to.
  - `items` - an array of items that comprise the order.
  - `orderStatus` - the status of the order, can be either 'OPEN', 'FILLED', or 'CLOSED'
  - `orderTotal` - the order total in USD.
+ - `tipAmount` - the amount tipped to the server.
  - `timeOpened` - the date/time in UTC milliseconds that the order was created.
  - `timeClosed` - the date/time in UTC milliseconds that the order was closed.